Indian Institute of Information Technology, Sonepat: Admissions

 The admission to IIIT is through Joint Seat Allocation Authority (JOSAA) and Central Seat allocation Board (CSAB).
 The students are allotted admission by JOSAA based on their Joint Entrance Examination (JEE-Main) ranks.

 Academic programs

-The Institute presently offers B.Tech in Computer Science and Engineering (CSE) and Information Technology (IT) with an intake of 120 and 60 students respectively.
+The Institute presently offers B.Tech in Computer Science and Engineering (CSE) and Information Technology (IT) and Data Science Analytics (DSA) with an intake of 120, 60 and 60 students respectively.